-Here are a few examples of the beetles Cabras saw during her fieldwork on Mindanao.
-The mimics strongly resemble their models.
+Here are a few examples of beetles Cabras saw during her work.

 Testing a Theory